 Position the injection probe 5 cm from the monitor probe.

-5.4.8.3a.2(b)5.4.8.3a.2(e)A.11A.11
+1 to 5.4.8.3a.2(b): The monitor probe and associated jig are optional.

+2 to 5.4.8.3a.2(e): Regarding power meters: some diode power sensors are expected to have enough sensitivity for the calibration levels proposed in A.11, while thermal power sensors are in general expected to lack sensitivity for some of the calibration levels proposed in A.11.